Sixteen years ago, Cecil Ray Cossey was a stand-out tight end for the Hamburg Lions. Today, he is the head coach.

 In the classroom, Cossey will be teaching algebra.

 A Bodenhamer Fellow at the University of Arkansas, Cossey earned a Bachelor of Science degree in computer engineering, graduating magna cum laude.
 He also earned a Master of Arts in Teaching at the University of Arkansas and was certified in secondary math and physical education and health.

 Upon graduation from the University of Arkansas, Cossey’s high school football coach Mickey Moss, who left Hamburg to coach at 5-A South Garland High School in Texas, gave Cossey his first coaching job.
-As the freshmen offensive coordinator and varsity assistant coach, Cossey helped guide the 2004-05 freshmen teams to a 15-0 record and guided his 2004-05 Algebra I class to the highest TAKS (Texas Assessment of Knowledge and Skills) scores in the entire school district.
+As the freshmen offensive coordinator and varsity assistant coach, Cossey helped guide the 2004-05 freshmen team to a 15-0 record and guided his 2004-05 Algebra I class to the highest TAKS (Texas Assessment of Knowledge and Skills) scores in the entire school district.